mtbuffum/Python-Coursera-MOD-3/README.md

 ## How to Use
 1. **Car Sales Report Script:**
-   - Ensure `car_sales.json` is present in the same directory.
+   - Ensure `car_sales.json` is present in the same directory note these files were given in challenge via qwiklabs.
    - Run the script: `python car_sales_report.py`
    - The script will generate a PDF report and email it.